pytorch/xla/docs/gpu.md

 PyTorch/XLA enables PyTorch users to utilize the XLA compiler which supports accelerators including TPU, GPU, and CPU.
 This doc will go over the basic steps to run PyTorch/XLA on a nvidia GPU instances.

 ## Create a GPU instance

-To create a GPU VM in Google Compute Engine, follow the [Google Cloud documentation](https://cloud.google.com/compute/docs/gpus/create-vm-with-gpus).
+You can either use a local machine with GPU attached or a GPU VM on the cloud.
+For example in Google Cloud you can follow this [doc](https://cloud.google.com/compute/docs/gpus/create-vm-with-gpus) to create the GPU VM.

 ## Environment Setup